 2023 Cannabis Industry Predictions: Cultivation, Agtech, Science, Hemp, & Psychedelics

 In the coming year, we’ll see initiatives bolster research examining the therapeutic potential of psychedelics in treating a range of mental health conditions, and solidify psychedelic therapy as the next frontier in mental health treatment.
 However, research continues to be held back by bureaucratic red tape and funding limitations, and widespread efforts to increase profitability in the psychedelics industry will fuel heightened tensions between corporate- and community-based approaches to psychedelic access.
-We may see widening inequality in the indigenous, traditional and grassroots communities from which plant medicine has originated, and we must seek out approaches that engage with meaningful reciprocity to honor these communities and ensure equal access.

 High Times – November 10, 2022